INTERROGATORIES TO PARTIES

 (8) [Defendants only.]
 If the defendant is improperly identified, give the proper identification and state whether counsel will accept service of an amended summons and pleading reflecting the correct information.

 (9) Limitations.
 In addition to the standard interrogatories authorized by this paragraph, the court may order additional interrogatories for good cause shown in any case.
-In all actions in which the amount in controversy is not less than $25,000, and in all actions for declaratory or injunctive relief, a party may serve additional interrogatories including more than one set of interrogatories upon any other party; but the total number of general interrogatories to any one party shall not exceed fifty questions including subparts, except by leave of court upon good cause shown.
+In all actions in which the amount in controversy is not less than $25,000, and in all actions for declaratory or injunctive relief, or actions before the family court, a party may serve additional interrogatories including more than one set of interrogatories upon any other party; but the total number of general interrogatories to any one party shall not exceed fifty questions including subparts, except by leave of court upon good cause shown.

 Rule 33(b)(5) amends present Circuit Court Rule 90 to require an "itemized" statement of all special damages exclusive of pain and suffering.
 33(b)(8) is amended to make clear that in certain cases additional interrogatories are permitted beyond the standard interrogatories.
 Paragraphs 33(b)(1) through (4) and (6) are verbatim the standard interrogatories permitted by present Circuit Court Rule 90(e)(A) through (D) and (F).
 Paragraph (b)(7) is new and provides for a summary of the facts known to the witnesses in the case.
 The rule requires a detailed summary so as to avoid the problem encountered with the interrogatories directed to experts in Federal Rule 26(b)(4)(A)(i) which often results in a short, vague summary of expected testimony.
 On the other hand, it is limited to important facts known or observed by the witness so that the summary is restricted to the actual knowledge of the witness.
 Paragraph (b)(8) is added to provide for additional special interrogatories to parties in complex cases.
 The $10,000 limitation follows the approach set by present Circuit Court Rule 87J.
 The limit of fifty such interrogatories follows present local rules of the Federal courts.